 - a.
-Allocation Amount: \$109,300,000 - i.
+Allocation Amount: \$110,000,000 - i.
 At least eighty (80) percent of funds must address unmet need in the HUD MID areas (counties and ZIP codes); - ii.
 Up to twenty (20) percent of funds may address unmet need in the State MID impacted counties and counties minus its HUD MID ZIP codes.

 - i.
-Any remaining funds within the twenty (20) percent State MID counties and counties minus its HUD ZIP codes funds will be reallocated to the eighty (80) percent HUD MID areas (counties and ZIP codes); - c.
+As appropriate and available, any remaining funds within this program will be reallocated to the Disaster Recovery Reallocation Program (DRRP) established in 2024. - c.
 Maximum assistance: No business may receive more than \$250,000 d.
 Eligible Activities:

 - i.
 Economic Revitalization activities allowed under CDBG-DR (HCDA Section 105(a)(14-15), 105(a)(17), 105(a)(19), and 105(a)(22)) include, but are not limited to, grants to small businesses as defined the SBA at 13 CFR part 121 or businesses engaged in "farming operations" that meet the U.S Department of Agriculture Farm Service Agency criteria described at 7 CFR 1400.500.
 Assistance will be provided pursuant to 24 CFR 570.201(o) and 24 CFR 570.203.
 Economic revitalization activities must contribute to the long-term recovery and restoration of housing." - ii.
 Nonresidential structures must be elevated to the standards described in this paragraph or floodproofed, in accordance with FEMA floodproofing standards at 44 CFR 60.3(c)(3)(ii) or successor standard, up to at least two feet above the 100-year (or 1 percent annual chance) floodplain.
-All Critical Actions, as defined at 24 CFR 55.2(b)(3), within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or floodproofed (in accordance with the FEMA standards) to the higher of the 500-year floodplain elevation or three feet above the 100- year floodplain elevation.
+All Critical Actions, as defined at 24

+CFR 55.2(b)(3), within the 500-year (or 0.2 percent annual chance) floodplain must be elevated or floodproofed (in accordance with the FEMA standards) to the higher of the 500-year floodplain elevation or three feet above the 100- year floodplain elevation.
 If the 500-year floodplain or elevation is unavailable, and the Critical Action is in the 100- year floodplain, then the structure must be elevated or floodproofed at least three feet above the 100-year floodplain elevation.
 Critical Actions are defined as an "activity for which even a slight chance of flooding would be too great, because such flooding might result in loss of life, injury to persons or damage to property."
-For example, Critical Actions include hospitals, nursing homes, police stations, fire stations and principal utility lines. - iii.
+For example, Critical Actions include hospitals, nursing homes, police stations, fire stations and principal utility lines.

+iii.
 Cost Verification Controls must be in place to assure that construction costs are reasonable and consistent with market costs at the time and place of construction.